sfragkoul/sfragkoul.github.io/pages/home.md

 My current research interests include Machine and Deep Learning, Bioinformatics and Cancer Genomics 🧬.

-I have also collaborated with the Virgo group at AUTh in the field of Gravitational-wave Astronomy 🪐.
+I have also collaborated with the Gravitational Waves Group, AUTh in the field of Gravitational-wave Astronomy 🪐.

 I am also keen on photography 📷, plants 🎍 and I have two cats named Milko & Mo 🐈 :)

 {: .alert .alert-info}